bradford415/CALM/README.md

 In the lung_GEM_NN.pbs script, the virtual env name will need to match virtual env being used.
 The default name is 'myenv'.
 Change the line below if neccessary.

 ```
+source activate myenv
 ```

+### Input Files
+Move the GEM file and labels file into the 'input' directory.